 – Laura Figulla (CEO)

 Prior to the founding of coramaze, Laura was employed for 8+ years in the life sciences team of one of the top global management consulting companies with a strong medical devices focus.
 Laura brings expertise in innovation management, business strategy and financial management.
 She holds a masters degree in Management and Accounting, and an interdisciplinary PhD in health economics.

 Stefan joined the management team of coramaze in late 2015.
 He brings in 15+ years experience in the EU and US medical device industry and a proven track record in developing cutting-edge technologies and innovative products.
 He held various management positions at smaller and leading medical device industry companies.

 Prof. Till Neumann, MD, MBA

-Besides further advancing the medical development of the mitramaze® valve repair system, Till serves as Chief Senior Physician at the Western German Heart Center of the University Duisburg-Essen.
+Besides further advancing the medical development of the mitramaze® valve repair system, Till served as Senior Physician at the Western German Heart Center of the University Duisburg-Essen.
 The idea for the breakthrough technology is based on his sound expertise in interventional cardiovascular therapies and the product pipeline.

 Autumn Dawn Lang, Ph.D., RAC

 For over 15 years, Autumn has achieved as the clinical affairs member of innovative medical device teams commercial objectives and goals.
 Within her operational experience in the medical device industry and as independent consultant she has successfully led many global projects in demanding healthcare environments to meet the increased requirements of these commercial markets and their corresponding health authorities.

 "We expect that this market will develop into a multi-billion dollar opportunity. coramaze is our first investment in Europe and we are looking forward to supporting the company’s approach with our expertise and strong network."− Ari Bronshtein, CEO Elron Electronic Industries

 Dr. Marianne Mertens